 Hope is a discipline.
 It’s a commitment that together, we can create a more perfect union.
 We won’t rest until we fulfill the promise of equal rights for ALL people in the United States.

 Join us in our fight to fulfill this promise and move forward with hope by donating to the ACLU of Colorado.
 Your donation supports the ACLU’s strengths that make our work effective and collaborative.

 Donate now at https://action.aclu.org/give/support-aclu-colorado

 Anthony Martinez is 84-years-old and suffering from renal failure, as well as other serious medical conditions including dementia.
 He is currently incarcerated in the Sterling Correctional Facility, site of one of Colorado’s largest COVID-19 outbreaks with almost 600 active COVID-19 cases.
 He and his family are understandably terrified that he will catch the virus and die.

 In the midst of this public health crisis, incarcerated people as vulnerable as Anthony, could and should be immediately released to safely live out their remaining years with family.

 Category Archives: Racial Justice

-DENVER – The City of Colorado Springs has agreed to pay $212,000 to settle a racial profiling lawsuit brought by the ACLU of Colorado alleging that Ryan and Benjamin Brown were pulled over because of their race, handcuffed, searched, and detained at gun point and taser point, all without legal justification.
+August 30, 2021 Seguido en Español.
+DENVER – The City of Colorado Springs has agreed to pay $65,000 to settle a lawsuit brought by the ACLU of Colorado alleging that three Colorado Springs police officers engaged in racially biased policing when they targeted Corey Barnes, a Black resident of the Springs, and detained him without cause, handcuffed him without justification and searched him illegally.
 Along with monetary compensation, the Colorado Springs Police Department has agreed to.... | Read More

 Return to Search